Stephen Ladyman: Top Gear

 After presenter Richard Hammond was seriously injured in a high-speed crash in 2006, Ladyman voiced his support for the programme.
 He denied that Top Gear encouraged dangerous driving, instead that they "celebrate great engineering and, yes, they celebrate fast cars ... but, equally, they've had me on the programme giving out road safety messages.
 People don't go onto the road and break the speed limit because they watch Top Gear."

 Personal life

-He married Janet Pike (née Baker) in May 1995 on the Isle of Thanet.
+Ladyman married Janet Pike (née Baker) in May 1995 on the Isle of Thanet.
 He has one daughter, one stepdaughter and two stepsons (one deceased).